Established in 2001, the WynBay LLEN (Wyndham and Hobsons Bay Local Learning and Employment Network) is an independent and incorporated entity.

 The LLEN was established in response to the recommendation of the hallmark Kirby Report into post compulsory training and education outcomes in Victoria.
 There are 31 independent LLENs across Victoria funded by the Victorian Government.

 The LLENs in the early years was contracted by the then Victorian Learning Skills Commission.
-Since its abolition, the LLENs have been contracted directly by the Department of Education Victoria.
+Since its abolition, the LLENs have been contracted directly by the Department of Education and Training.

 School Business Community Partnership Brokers (Partnership Brokers) & Enhanced LLEN 2011 - 2014